computed-axial-lithography/CAL-software-Matlab/README.md

 ### Steps of main_projector_control.m:
 1. **Parameter definition:** All system and projection parameters are defined within the params struct.
 2. **Generate projection images:** create_projection_set.m is called to convert the optimized projections matrix into a set of modified images based on the input parameters so that they can be projected.
-2. **Projection:** project.m is called to project the projection_set images at the refresh rate determined by the defined rotational velocity set in params.rot_velocity.
+2. **Projection:** project.m is called to project the projection_set images at the refresh rate determined by the defined rotational velocity set in "params.rot_velocity."

 ## Requirements:
-- The parfor (parallel for loop) function used in initialize_projections.m and optimize_projections is part of the Matlab Parallel Computing Toolbox (https://www.mathworks.com/help/parallel-computing/index.html).
+- The parfor (parallel for loop) function used in initialize_projections.m and optimize_projections.m is part of the Matlab Parallel Computing Toolbox (https://www.mathworks.com/help/parallel-computing/index.html).
 If parallel computation is desired to speed up optimization for large targets and the “params.parallel” is set to 1 to activate parallel computation this toolbox must be installed.

 - The pcshow function used in voxelize_target.m and optimize_projections.m is part of the Matlab Computer Vision Toolbox (https://www.mathworks.com/help/vision/index.html).